General Electric Catalyst

-The General Electric Catalyst (formerly Advanced Turboprop, or ATP) is a turboprop engine by GE Aviation.
+The General Electric Catalyst (formerly Advanced Turboprop, or ATP) is a turboprop engine by GE Aerospace.

-It was announced on 16 November 2015 and will power the Beechcraft Denali, it first ran on December 22, 2017, and should be certified in 2023.
+It was announced on 16 November 2015 and will power the Beechcraft Denali, it first ran on December 22, 2017, and was certificated in February 2025.

 The 850 to 1,600 hp engine aims for 20% better efficiency than its competition thanks to a 16:1 overall pressure ratio, variable stator vanes, cooled turbine blades, 3D printed parts and FADEC.

 Development

 After introducing the General Electric H80 in 2010 to improve the Walter M601, GE started analyzing its competition and devised a clean-design engine in 2014, then was selected for the Cessna Denali competition.

 In September 2015, General Electric created a European turboprop development center, after the US-Exim Bank closure in June, investing over $400 million and creating 500 to 1,000 jobs.

 The engine was announced on 16 November 2015 at the National Business Aviation Association's annual tradeshow.

 In 2016, the gearbox, power turbine and combustor were to be made in Turin, the rotating components were to be supplied from Warsaw and the final assembly line was planned at Walter Engines in Prague.
 At the time, major components were split between GE-owned facilities in Poland and Italy, both belonging to Avio Aero.
 Avio Aero was acquired by GE in 2013.

 As of 2021, the Avio Aero website does not list any facility in Warsaw.

 It was designed by GE in Europe, and for the power and gas generator turbine, and the high pressure compressor, by the Engineering Design Center in Warsaw, an alliance between General Electric Company Polska and the Warsaw Institute of Aviation.

 In October 2017, GE received 85% of the parts, on track to deliver the first test engine by the end of the year.

 At this time, the axial-centrifugal compressor vehicle - stator, rotor and cold-section assemblies - was tested in Munich to validate its efficiency, performance and operability.